learn-co-students/object-relations-assessment-final/README.md

 We've provided you with a console that you can use to test your code.
 To enter a console session, run `ruby tools/console.rb`.
 You'll be able to test out the methods that you write here.

 **To Submit** - once you've completed all the deliverables, please copy/paste your three class definitions into the `solution.rb` file.
 Please don't submit the lab until we give you the signal.

 ## Deliverables

-Build the following methods on the viewer class
+Implement all of the methods described below

+### VIEWER

 + Viewer.all
-  + should return all of the viewers
+  + returns all of the viewers
-+ Viewer.find_by_name(name)
-  + given a string of a full name, returns the first customer whose full name matches
-+ Viewer.find_all_by_first_name(name)
-  + given a string of a first name, returns an array containing all customers with that first name
-+ Viewer.all_names
++ Viewer#add_to_watchlist(movies)
-  + should return an array of all of the viewer full names
+  + this method should receive an array of one or more movie instances and add them to the viewer's watchlisting
-+ Viewer#create_rating
++ Viewer#rate_movie(movie, rating)
-  + given a score and a movie, creates a new Rating and associates it with that viewer and that movie
+  + given a movie on a viewer's watchlisting and a rating (a number between 1 and 5), assign the rating to the movie.
+Where should the rating that an individual viewer gives to an individual movie be stored?

-Build out the following methods on the Rating class
+### WATCHLISTING

+_A Watchlisting object represents that an individual user has added a particular movie to their watchlist and rated it._

-+ Rating.all
++ Watchlisting.all
-  + returns all of the ratings
+  + returns all of watchlistings
-+ Rating#viewer
++ Watchlisting#viewer
-  + returns the viewer for that given rating
+  + returns the viewer associated with this watchlisting
++ Watchlisting#movie
+  + returns the movie associated with this watchlisting
-+ Rating#movie
++ Watchlisting#rating
-  + returns the movie for that given rating
+  + returns the viewer's rating for the movie associated with this watchlisting

-Build out the following methods on the movie class
+### MOVIE

 + Movie.all
   + returns an array of all movies
-+ Movie.find_by_title(title)
-  + given a string of movie title, returns the first movie that matches
-+ Movie#ratings
++ Movie#watchlistings
-  + returns an array of all ratings for that movie
+  + returns an array of all the watchlist objects that contain that movie
 + Movie#viewers
+  + returns all of the viewers who added this movie to their watchlist
++ Movie#average_rating
+  + returns the average of all ratings across all viewers watchlist ratings
++ Movie.highest_rated
-  + should return all of the viewers who have left ratings for that movie.
+  + should return the movie with the highest average rating across all the viewers watchlistings